miracum/vfps/README.md

 > **Warning**
 > Using the provided docker-compose.yaml is not a production-ready deployment but merely
 > used to get started and testing quickly.
-> It sets strict and low resource limits, uses the `latest` tag, runs database migrations as part
+> It sets very restrictive resource limits uses the default password for an included,
-> of the startup, and uses the default password for an included, unoptimized PostgreSQL deployment.
+> unoptimized PostgreSQL deployment.

 ```sh
 docker compose -f docker-compose.yaml --profile=test up